 Since I began this blog I’ve wanted to write about boundaries, not only because I myself am trying to develop better ones, but also because it seems to me boundaries are a large part of what’s broken in our culture.

 We’re all aware of headlines from all over the world about human rights, ethnic and racial struggle, politics, sexual identity, religion and war.
 It seems to me boundaries are a core piece in each headline; an enormously complex piece of human function and dysfunction.
-How do we define, understand and effectively manage boundaries—both our own and those of others?
-How do we manage people who consistently violate boundaries?
+How do we define, understand and effectively manage boundaries — both our own and those of others?
+How do we manage people who consistently violate our boundaries?

 Trying to organize my thoughts about this is like trying to herd cats.
-That being said, I can choose a starting point, so I’m going to start there and see if the subject organizes itself as I write and, hopefully, discuss with you.
+That being said, I can choose a starting point, so I’m going to start there and see if the subject organizes itself as I write.

 My experience is that any piece of human function or dysfunction begins with myself.
 Self-reflection and self-inquiry are powerful tools for me, even though I occasionally wince at what I find!

 So, let’s play a game.
 Open your refrigerator, or your pantry, or your cupboard.
 Look at a shelf where you keep food.
 Everything is in a container.
 The container around the food is a boundary.
 If none of that food had boundaries around it — well, that would just be a mess.